 - 5. Move the furnace gas valve manual control to the OFF position. - 6.
 Wait five minutes then smell for gas.
-Be sure check near the floor as some types of gas are heavier than air. - If you smell gas after five minutes, immediately follow the Safety Instructions on page 2 of this manual.
+Be sure check near the floor as some types of gas are heavier than air. - 7.
+If you smell gas after five minutes, immediately follow the instructions in the Safety Instructions section of this manual.
 If you do not smell gas after five minutes, move the furnace gas valve manual control to the ON position. - 8.
 Replace the burner compartment door. - 9.
 Open the manual gas shutoff valve external to the furnace. - 10.
-Turn on the electrical power to the furnace. - 11.
-Adjust the thermostat to a setting above room temperature.
+Turn on the electrical power to the furnace.

-12. After the burners are lit, set the thermostat to desired temperature.
+- 11. Adjust the thermostat to a setting above room temperature. - 12.
+After the burners are lit, set the thermostat to desired temperature.